TaTooKa/Erzahlspiel/docs/source/pages/basicrules.rst

 3 or more Conditions usually mean that the character risks being **Taken Out** [#]_ in their next attempt (at GM discretion).

+.. [#] Being **Taken Out** usually means losing the ability to stay in play with the agency to alter the world around them.
+This could be represented in different ways, depending on the context of the situation; exhausted, beffudled, K.O.d, or even dead.

 Avoiding Risk
 ~~~~~~~~~~~~~